Photographer or Educator

 I used the ExpoDisc to get a custom white balance for the best skin tones.
 Here is another blog post on how I use it.

-Sports Photography: High Speed Flash vs No Flash
+Sports Photography: High-Speed Flash vs No Flash

-High Speed Flash vs No Flash
+High-Speed Flash vs. No Flash

-In the photo above I used a flash with an output just about the same output as the existing light.
+In the photo above, I used a flash with an output about the same as the existing light.

 This is the histogram for the above photo.

-Nikon D4, 120-300mm, ISO 11,400, ƒ/2.8, 1/1000
+Nikon D4, 120-300mm, ISO 11,400, ƒ/2.8, 1/1000 with DXO Pure RAW 4 & Lightroom

-Here is another photo where strobes were not used.
-I had to change to a faster lens and used a faster shutter speed.
+Here is another photo without strobes.
+I had to change to a faster lens and use a faster shutter speed.

 This is the histogram for the second photo.
-There are two things I notice that are different.
-First of all the shadows in the available light photo have less information as compared to the photo using flash.
-Second the entire dynamic range appears greater with the flash, which results in less noise in the photo.
+Two things stand out.
+First, the shadows in the picture using available light have less information than the photo using flash.
+Second, the entire dynamic range appears more significant with the flash, resulting in less photo noise.

 ISO 25,600

-I wanted to just see what the Nikon D4 looked like at 25,600 without strobes.
-Here is that result.
-I am showing the same player so there is little variation as possible except for ISO.
+I wanted to see what the Nikon D4 looked like at 25,600 without strobes.
+Here is the result.
+I am showing the same player, so there is a slight variation as possible except for ISO.

-Nikon D4, 120-300mm, ISO 25,600, ƒ/4, 1/1250
+Nikon D4, 120-300mm, ISO 25,600, ƒ/4, 1/1250 processed with DXO Pure RAW 4 & Lightroom

 Here is the histogram for ISO 25,600